GPS Service Overview

 Message Types

-There are two types of GPS messages: PVT and RELPOSNED.
+There are three types of GPS messages: PVT, RELPOSNED, and ECEF.

 PVT (Position, Velocity, and Time) messages provide the all-in-one solution: position, velocity, and time.
 It contains details like longitude, latitude, altitude, speed, and UTC time.